churris-x/advent-of-code_23/README.md

 - `$ npm run delete <days>` or input which days you want to delete, confirm with <kbd>y</kbd>

 ## Todo:
-- [ ] Parse and download the task exercise as well
+- [ ] Parse and download the task exercise as well -> [This extension](https://github.com/deathau/markdownload) works particularly well
+- [ ] Add functionality for multiple examples?
+Array?

 ## FAQ
 - How to get your Auth token